thesp0nge/armoredcode.github.io/_posts/2012-05-30-am-i-the-sandman.markdown

 me not doing my job because they don't want to read reports that it will bring them more mitigation activity.

-{% blockquote %}
-It's either important to know that to me it's important to have a risky indicator about that server or that application.
+> It's either important to know that to me it's important to have a risky
-{% endblockquote %}
+> indicator about that server or that application.

 Sometimes it happen that a web application is crappy and completely bad designed.
 It suffered almost all risks scored in the Owasp Top 10 but